Download our printable pre-travel checklist PDF and then you can relax and enjoy the anticipation of the journey!

 Buy Travel Guides and Books or Ebooks?

 I still love a paper travel book for trip planning.
-Lonely Planet offer books in paper and eBook format so that you can enjoy the feel of paper at home but then go without the weight when on the road.
+Many publishers offer books in paper and eBook format so that you can enjoy the feel of paper at home but then go without the weight when on the road.
 They're also great if you want to learn more about the history, culture and food of the place you're visiting.

 A Month Before the Trip